Texas Woman's University

-Texas Woman's University (TWU) is a public coeducational university in Denton, Texas, with two health science center-focused campuses in Dallas and Houston.
+Texas Woman's University (TWU) is a public coeducational research university in Denton, Texas, United States.
+It also has two health science campuses in Dallas and Houston.
 While TWU has been fully co-educational since 1994, it is the largest state-supported university primarily for women in the United States.
 The university is part of the Texas Woman's University System.
 It offers undergraduate and graduate degree programs in 60 areas of study across six colleges.
+The university is classified among "R2: High Research Spending and Doctorate Production".

 History

-In the late nineteenth century, several Texas-based groups (including the Texas Press Women's Association, the Texas Federation of Women's Clubs, the Grange, and the Woman's Christian Temperance Union) began advocating for the creation of a state-supported women's college focused on a practical education, including domestic skills young women would need to prepare as wives and mothers.
+In the late 19th century, several Texas-based groups (including the Texas Press Women's Association, the Texas Federation of Women's Clubs, the Grange, and the Woman's Christian Temperance Union) began advocating for the creation of a state-supported women's college focused on a practical education, including domestic skills young women would need as wives and mothers.
 In 1901, after the state Democratic Party adopted the idea as a platform in the upcoming election, the college's establishment was authorized by the Texas Legislature.
-Originally named the Texas Industrial Institute and College for the Education of White Girls of the State of Texas in the Arts and Sciences, it opened in Denton in 1902 with a class of 186 students and 14 faculty.
-With three women on its inaugural board of regents, they became the first women to sit on the governing board of a Texas university.
-The school was soon renamed the Girls Industrial College in 1903 and conferred its first degrees the following year.
-In 1905, the name changed again to the College of Industrial Arts and expanded its programs to include liberal arts, fine arts, and sciences.
+Originally named the "Texas Industrial Institute and College for the Education of White Girls of the State of Texas in the Arts and Sciences", it opened in Denton in 1902 with a class of 186 students and 14 faculty.
+The three women on its inaugural board of regents were the first women to sit on the governing board of a Texas university.
+The school was renamed the "Girls Industrial College" in 1903 and conferred its first degrees in 1904.
+In 1905, the name changed again to the "College of Industrial Arts" and the school expanded its programs to include liberal arts, fine arts, and sciences.

 Upon its founding, the school was primarily focused on educating rural and small town women seeking vocational training.
-Since many areas of the state lacked comprehensive high schools, the first two years of CIA's curriculum were preparatory; students enrolling with a high school degree were automatically admitted to the college as juniors.
-With its home extension program and summer school, the school was the first in Texas to offer instruction in home economics, supplying an overwhelming majority of the state's high school teachers in home economics in the early twentieth century.
+Since many areas of the state lacked comprehensive high schools, the first two years of CIA's curriculum were preparatory; students enrolling with a high school diploma were automatically admitted as juniors.
+With its home extension program and summer school, the school was the first in Texas to offer instruction in home economics, supplying an overwhelming majority of the state's high school teachers in home economics in the early 20th century.
 In 1914, CIA implemented its first four-year college curriculum, and the first bachelor's degrees were conferred in 1915.
 By 1929, the college had expanded its programs sufficiently to be accredited by the Southern Association of Colleges and Secondary Schools, the American Association of University Women, and the Association of American Universities, and it began offering its first master's degrees in 1930.
-In 1934, the school underwent another name change to the Texas State College for Women (TSCW) to reflect its growing reputation as a premiere institution of higher education for women in the state.
+In 1934, the school underwent another name change to the "Texas State College for Women (TSCW)" to reflect its growing reputation as a premiere institution of higher education for women in the state.